cybermaggedon/ct600-fill/README.md

 - For 'put an X in the box if...' boxes, use `true` to indicate an X goes in the box.

+You don't have to have a box value in the input for every CT600 box.
+To leave a box blank, just leave the field out of the input file.

 See `all-values.yaml` for an example which fills in every form box in the form.